 Ped mak mak (เผ็ดมากมาก) - Very very spicy

-Thai people love their food spicy so, if you really want to make sure you don’t get any spiciness, you can use ‘mai sai’ (ไม่ใส่) to let them know not to put something in the food.
+Saying this is a sure way to get a smile from a Thai friend, as they love spicy food.
+As such, if you really want to make sure you don’t get any spiciness, you can use ‘mai sai’ (ไม่ใส่) to let them know not to put something in the food.

 Mai sai prik (ไม่ใส่พริก) - Do not put chilli

 Mai sai keluer (ไม่ใส่เกลือ) - Do not put salt